Tolulope-Akinmoju/Tolulope-Akinmoju.Github.io/Denials_rcm.md

 ### Recommendations

-•      Study their current processing tools for eligibility and insurance verifications to recommend improvements due to the high volume of denials because of eligibility.
+•      Study the current processing tools for eligibility and insurance verifications to recommend improvements due to the high volume of denials because of eligibility.

 •      Have a plan in place to notify patients in advance for cases where patients do not have coverage.